 - They have not opted out of scheduling in their user profiles (meaning they agree to let a site manager or agency manager schedule them for open volunteer slots).

-Note: You can use the Table Filter to view (or hide) the volunteers' information, including their qualifications, their interests, and their user groups.
+Note: You can use the Table Filter to view (or hide) the volunteers' information, including their qualifications, and their interests.
 You can also filter the columns by keyword.

 You can engage your volunteers for a shift in either of the following ways: